FormidableLabs/react-swipeable/README.md

 Initial set up, run `npm install`.

 Make changes/updates to the `src/Swipeable.js` file.

-Then run `npm run build:lib` to build the final output.
+Before creating a PR please run `npm test` to make sure the tests and lint pass.
+Add tests if PR adds functionality please.

 #### Test changes/updates with the examples

-cd into `examples` directory, run `npm install` within that directory, and then run `npm start`.
+cd into `examples` directory, then `npm install` within that directory, and finally `npm start`.

 After the server starts you can then view the examples page with your changes at `http://localhost:3000`.

+You can now make updates/changes to `src/Swipeable.js` and webpack will rebuild, then reload the page so you can test your changes!

 ## License